 - three (3) units may be selected from units listed within the SIS30115 Certificate III in Sport and Recreation qualification, elsewhere in SIS Training Package, or any other current training package or accredited course.

-The selection of electives must be guided by the job outcome sought, local industry requirements and the complexity of skills appropriate to the AQF level of this qualification as well as be approved by Victoria Polytechnic.
+The selection of electives must be guided by the job outcome sought, local industry requirements and the complexity of skills appropriate to the AQF level of this qualification as well as be approved by the Polytechnic.